 To obtain this certification, Tourisme Montréal’s sustainable development actions were carefully studied within nine categories comprising a total of 66 criteria.
 Here are just a few of our actions:

-- Implement a multi-year Sustainable Destination Policy aligned with the UN Sustainable Development Goals.
+• Implement a multi-year Sustainable Destination Policy aligned with the UN Sustainable Development Goals.

-- Introduce a calculator of the carbon footprint of visitor stays — one of the first destination in the world to do this! — as a first step to make visitors aware of adopting more responsible practices when travelling.
+• Introduce a calculator of the carbon footprint of visitor stays — one of the first destination in the world to do this! — as a first step to make visitors aware of adopting more responsible practices when travelling.

-- Train employees and members of Tourisme Montréal on Sustainable tourism.
+• Train employees and members of Tourisme Montréal on sustainable tourism.

-- Implement a responsible purchasing policy to prioritize the purchase of local products.
+• Implement a responsible purchasing policy to prioritize the purchase of local products.
 Around 95% of the gifts offered within tradeshows are locally made.

-- Offset carbon for all employee business trips.
+• Offset carbon for all employee business trips.

-- Publish information to educate visitors and encourage them to adopt more responsible practices, for example the publication of this article: Plan an eco-friendly stay in Montreal.
+• Publish information to educate visitors and encourage them to adopt more responsible practices, for example the publication of this article: Plan an eco-friendly stay in Montreal.

-This certification, in addition to first place in the North American ranking of the Global Destination Sustainability Index (GDS) and the Mercure Prize for Sustainable Destination Policy, the most prestigious business competition of its kind in Québec, are undeniable pledges of Tourisme Montréal's commitment to more responsible, regenerative, and sustainable tourism.
-To find out even more about our objectives in terms of sustainable tourism, you can consult the Sustainable Destination Policy available on our website.
+The renewal of the EIC certification, in addition to our ranking in the 2023 Global Destination Sustainability Index and the Mercure Prize for Sustainable Destination Policy (the most prestigious business competition of its kind in Québec) are undeniable pledges of Tourisme Montréal's commitment to more responsible, regenerative, and sustainable tourism.

 Discover more ways that Montréal works for you